use-pico/pico/packages/cls/README.md

 });
 ```

+> **Type System Enforcement**: The type system will force you to declare all tokens defined in the contract - even (and only) the ones you extend from the parent.
+This ensures design system consistency and prevents missing token definitions.

-#### Variant Inheritance
+#### Variant Inheritance 🧠

-Variants are intelligently merged across the inheritance chain:
+Variants follow a sophisticated inheritance pattern that's much smarter than simple merging:

 ```ts
 const Base = cls({